2014 in anime: Accolades

-The Tale of Princess Kaguya Best Animated Feature Film and Best Animation by Asia Pacific Screen Awards and the Lost Angeles Film Critics Association respectively.
-Tamako Love Story won the Best New Face award at the 18th Japan Media Arts Festival Awards.
+The Tale of the Princess Kaguya won Best Animated Feature Film and Best Animation by Asia Pacific Screen Awards and the Lost Angeles Film Critics Association respectively.
+Tamako Love Story won the New Face Award at the 18th Japan Media Arts Festival Awards.
 The Wind Rises won the Japan Academy Prize for Animation of the Year at the 37th Japan Academy Prize.
 Puella Magi Madoka Magica the Movie: Rebellion won the Best Theatrical Film Award at the 19th Animation Kobe Awards.
 Attack on Titan won the 2014 Tokyo Anime Award Festival for Animation of the Year.
 Kill la Kill and The Idolmaster Movie: Beyond the Brilliant Future! dominated at the Newtype Anime Awards.
 Kill la Kill received for Best Character Design, Best Screenplay, Best Sound and Best Picture (TV Broadcast) while Idolmaster was awarded Best Theme Song, Best Picture (Film), Best Director and Best Characters (Female).

 Hayao Miyazaki was awarded an honorary Oscar at the 6th Annual Governors Awards.